MESH-Research/invenio-stats-dashboard/README.md

 We want to show the following statistics:

 - Number of records in collection
-  - Total at a given point of time (time series for histogram)
+  - Cumulative total at a given point of time (time series for histogram)
 - Number of new records added
   - Total during a given period (time series for histogram)
 - Number of record views